Vercel picks up $40 million to advance React framework

 Vercel, which provides a platform for building front-end applications, today announced an additional $40 million in series B funding, bringing its total raised to $61 million.
-The funding will be primarily used to expand the reach of an application development platform designed to make it simpler to build applications using Next.js, a framework based on an implementation of JavaScript known as React originally pioneered by Facebook.
+The funding will be primarily used to expand the reach of an application development platform designed to make it simpler to build applications using Next.js, a framework based on an implementation of JavaScript known as React that was originally pioneered by Facebook.

-This latest round of funding was led by GV, with participation from new investors Greenoaks Capital, Bedrock Capital and Geodesic Capital.
+This latest round of funding was led by GV, with participation from new investors Greenoaks Capital, Bedrock Capital, and Geodesic Capital.
 Existing investors include Accel Partners and CRV.

-The Vercel platform, based on Next.js, provides developers with a p-review capability that makes it possible to visually inspect the front end of web applications and websites within a repository before they are deployed.
+The Vercel platform, based on Next.js, provides developers with a preview capability that makes it possible to visually inspect the front end of web applications and websites within a repository before they are deployed.
 Vercel will be extending that capability to enable end users to inspect web applications and pages before they are deployed, Vercel CEO Guillermo Rauch said.

 That capability will make it easier for developers and end users to collaborate on digital business transformation initiatives that most often involve modernizing web applications, Rauch said.
 He added “We want to enable collaboration across multiple personas.”